Christine8888/replicationbench-release/README.md

 ReplicationBench can run in two modes:

 #### 1. Local Sandbox (Simplest)
-Note that you should generally *not* run agents without sandboxing.
-However, the ReplicationBench paper's experiments were run on a shared computing resource without Docker support.
-We used an alternative containerization system (Singularity) and launched containers for every evaluation, while using local sandboxing.
+Note that you should generally *not* run agents without some form of sandboxing.
+However, the ReplicationBench paper's experiments were run on a shared computing resource that did not have Docker support.
+We used an alternative containerization system (Singularity) and launched containers for every evaluation, but used Inspect's local sandboxing within the containers.

 ```python
 from evaluation.run_single import run_single_evaluation